-Jonathan C. Angrist, Chief Executive Officer and Chief Investment Officer of Cognios Capital, and Brian J. Machtley, Chief Operating Officer of Cognios Capital, have been jointly and primarily responsible for the day-to-day management of the Fund's and Predecessor Fund's portfolio since the Predecessor Fund's inception on December 31, 2012.
+Jonathan C. Angrist, Chief Executive Officer and Chief Investment Officer of Cognios Capital, and Brian J. Machtley, Chief Operating Officer of Cognios Capital, have been jointly and primarily responsible for the day-to-day management of the Fund's portfolio since March 2021 and the Predecessor Fund's portfolio since the Predecessor Fund's inception in December 2012.